mietek/pol/README.md

 One of the most awkward characteristics of our program is that words must be separated by spaces.
 Very often you'd like to suffix punctuation or operator without an intervening space.
 And we will soon add abilities that make prefixing desirable, too.

-It is not difficult to modify the word subroutine to recognise characters other than space as terminating characters.
+It is not difficult to modify the word subroutine to recognize characters other than space as terminating characters.
 But it is impossible to provide satisfying generality.
-Inevitably, you complicate the word subroutine unduely by considering innumerable special cases.
+Inevitably, you complicate the word subroutine unduly by considering innumerable special cases.
 And you can waste much ingenuity trying to achieve generality.
 For example, there are no simple rules that permit all these to be words:

 -   HELLO GOOD-BY 3.14 I.B.M. -.5 1.E-3